Suunto Spark brings air-conduction technology to Suunto's headphones

 News provided bySuunto

-NEW YORK, April 8, 2026 /PRNewswire/ -- Suunto expands it's open-ear sports headphone portfolio and introduces Suunto Spark, the brand's first air-conduction, open-ear headphones designed for active users who want immersive sound without sacrificing awareness.
-Lightweight, comfortable, and enriched with integrated health and training features, Spark supports users from urban commutes to outdoor adventures while helping them move safer, smarter, and more confidently.
+SYDNEY, April 8, 2026 /PRNewswire/ -- Suunto expands its open-ear sports headphone portfolio and introduces Suunto Spark, the brand's first air-conduction, open-ear headphones designed for active users who want immersive sound without sacrificing awareness.
+Lightweight, comfortable, and equipped with integrated health and training features, Spark supports users from urban commutes to outdoor adventures.

-The new Suunto Spark is created for active people who demand comfort, clarity, and connection to their surroundings – especially with runners in mind.
+The new Suunto Spark is created for active people who demand comfort, clarity, and connection to their surroundings.
 The open-ear design allows sound to reach the ear without blocking it, making it possible to stay alert to traffic, fellow runners, or environmental cues while still listening to music, podcasts, or calling.

 Beyond awareness, Spark turns everyday listening into an opportunity to train more efficiently.
 Integrated health and training features help users monitor cadence, running mechanics, and neck posture.
 Whether heading out for a long run, cycling through the city, or navigating a busy commute, Spark adapts seamlessly to an active lifestyle.